ParkLabML/DP-MEPF/README.md

 # Differentially Private Mean Embeddings with Perceptual Features (DP-MEPF)

 # Disclaimer: Error in FID eval - subject to change
+### The error is due to the normalization of data excuted before passing them through the inception network.
+The correct FID scores are likely to be higher than what was presented in the paper.
-### This code currently contains an error in the FID evaluation, which affects tables 3, 4 and 5 in the paper and tables 12, 13, 14, 18, and 19 in the supplementary material.
+### This affects tables 3, 4 and 5 in the main text and tables 12, 13, 14, 18, and 19 in the supplementary material.
 ### We are working on correcting this error and will upload a new version of the code along with updated results whithin the next few weeks.
 Please do not rely on the provided FID evaluation while this disclaimer is up.